10 Places to visit in Iceland to Connect with Earth & Nature

 I had seen small volcanic craters before Hverfjall in North Iceland, but its size and bare landscape makes it one of a kind and a unique Iceland destination.

-As I walked the 1km long rim of the 140 meter deep volcano, my mind started traveling back in time 2,800 years ago and imagining the power of the eruption.
-I felt privileged to see the evidence of such an intense event.
+As I walked the 1km long rim of the 140 meter deep volcano, my mind started traveling back in time 2,800 years ago and imagining the power of the volcanic eruption.

 6. Blue Lagoon

-The Blue Lagoon - Iceland
+people swimming in The Blue Lagoon - Iceland

 I must admit, contrary to most visitors of Iceland, I am not a big fan of the Blue Lagoon.
-And by that I mean the spa and the huge flow of tourists.
-I guess it is one of one of the top attractions in Iceland!
+Located on the Reykjanes Peninsula, this is perhaps one of the biggest reasons people visit Iceland.

 The lagoon itself is man-made but the fascinating part is that the geothermal seawater comes from 2,000 meters beneath the surface.